OlivierRaineteauSBRI/scRNASeq/README.md

 ## To get started

 Download ``Script.gz`` and follow the script to retrieve our bioinformatic figures.
-For new beginners, make sure you download and install the script ``Install_packages.Rmd`` before starting.
+For new beginners, make sure you download and run the script ``Install_packages.Rmd`` before starting.
+To download all of the rds objects used, please follow the ``linux_command`` present on each directory.

 ## Authors